Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - So far this season, 23.4% of the 496 passes thrown by his team have gone McLaurin's way.

-- McLaurin (nine red zone targets) has been the recipient of 18.0% of his team's 50 red zone pass attempts.
+- With nine targets in the red zone this season, McLaurin has been on the receiving end of 18.0% of his team's 50 red zone pass attempts.

-- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while running the football 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Eagles.